gwaidan/metro-modular/Dynamo-Mobo/readme.md

 -adding holes for locator pegs so that Omron/Alps keyswitches will fit as well as the standard E-Switch TL1100;

--pads for an SMD1210 capacitor on the power supply to the display module to attempt to mitigate noise bleedthrough on Vcc from passive matrix OLED units;
+-pads for an SMD1210 capacitor to attempt to mitigate noise bleedthrough from OLED displays;

 -moving the AVRISP header slightly for better mechanical clearance from the Edit 2 pot;